IntrovertHedgehog/notes/ideas.md

 - automatic landing unit (illegal)
 - socket prog how to partially desrialize a long message

+projects:
+- chatcurse
+- krapka
+- personal website
+    - terminal on the web
+- dev events calendar customizeable to interest
+- scramble solver
+    - taking account of used letters, remaining letter and possible next letters

 learn:
 - remote controls desktop, how it works
 - awk scripting and history | fzf | execute chain
+- cache coherence
+- how does fcm work

+write:
+- why cache need to be small (not only econ, but phys)
+- memory sharing (e.g. code sharing, might be lib call (.so))

 ## softwares to try out:
 httpie - http client